Service Matters

 - Recruitment and Appointments

-- Irregularities in Recruitment: Complaints about malpractices, favoritism, or corruption during the hiring process.
+- Irregularities in Recruitment: Complaints about malpractices, favouritism, or corruption during the hiring process.

 - Eligibility Disputes: Challenges regarding educational qualifications, age limits, or experience requirements.

-- Reservation Policies: Disputes regarding the implementation or misapplication of reservation quotas for Scheduled Castes (SC), Scheduled Tribes (ST), Other Backward Classes (OBC), or Economically Weaker Sections (EWS).
+- Reservation Policies: Disputes regarding the implementation or misapplication of reservation quotas for Scheduled Castes (SCs), Scheduled Tribes (STs), Other Backward Classes (OBCs), or Economically Weaker Sections (EWS).

 - Promotions

-- Discrimination: Allegations of bias or favoritism in the promotion process.
+- Discrimination: Allegations of bias or favouritism in the promotion process.

 - Denial of Promotion: Cases where employees claim they were unfairly excluded from consideration despite fulfilling all criteria.

-- Reservation in Promotions: Challenges to the application of reservation policies in promotions, particularly after landmark judgments like M. Nagaraj v.
+- Reservation in Promotions: Challenges to the Application of Reservation Policies in Promotions, Particularly After Landmark Judgments Such as M. Nagaraj v.
 Union of India and Jarnail Singh v.
 Lachhmi Narain Gupta.

 - Transfers